 I subscribe to all major domain newsletters, have been receiving them for a few years now.
-I even have a special folder in my email account for that and set up filters to skip inbox and send them all there, so I can store them and review later.
-And lately I’ve been doing just that – reviewing all the recent messages, hoping to find some bargains, or at least some decent domains at somewhat fair prices.
-With no luck at all, no surprise there however.
+I even have a special folder in my email account for that and set up filters to skip the inbox and send them all there, so I can store them and review later.
+And lately, I’ve been doing just that – reviewing all the recent messages, hoping to find some bargains or at least some decent domains at somewhat fair prices.
+With no luck at all, no surprise there, however.

 Domain newsletters aren’t for domainers!
-In fact I doubt domainers even buy domains through newsletters at all.
-For high quality, generic domains prices are usually through the roof, higher than on dnforum and higher than on auctions.
-For average, or mid quality domains prices are also usually in the end user levels, much higher than what any domain reseller would consider paying.
+In fact, I doubt domainers even buy domains through newsletters at all.
+For high quality, generic domain prices are usually through the roof, higher than on the forum and higher than on auctions.
+For average, or mid-quality domain prices are also usually in the end-user levels, much higher than what any domain reseller would consider paying.
 Only affordable domains are.. well, the kind of domains I wouldn’t take for free.

-Sure you can find some bargains or decent deals if you spend a lot of time looking through the emails, and in fact I even bought a couple domains, but the vast majority of domains in newsletters are priced for end users, which is really strange – end users don’t subscribe to domain newsletters!
-They usually email you when they want your domain, or look it up on sedo and make you an offer.
+Sure you can find some bargains or decent deals if you spend a lot of time looking through the emails, and in fact, I even bought a couple of domains, but the vast majority of domains in newsletters are priced for end-users, which is really strange – end users don’t subscribe to domain newsletters!
+They usually email you when they want your domain, or look it up on Sedo and make you an offer.

-Newsletters must have terrible selling rates, much lower than auctions and other venues, its not uncommon to receive the same names in the email over and over again, with ever falling prices.
-In fact I’ve submitted some of my domains to newsletters on many occasions – those were good domains and I priced them fairly, but nothing ever sold.
+Newsletters must have terrible selling rates, much lower than auctions and other venues, it’s not uncommon to receive the same names in the email over and over again, with ever-falling prices.
+In fact, I’ve submitted some of my domains to newsletters on many occasions – those were good domains and I priced them fairly, but nothing ever sold.
 Newsletter owners would tell you they have extremely high selling rates to get you to subscribe and send them good names to sell.
 Obviously there is no way to check that, but one thing is certain – newsletters are extremely profitable for those who run them: not much is needed there, just send a newsletter with a bunch of domains and prices you’re given by domain owners every few days – and if a domain sells you get 10%.
-10% is the norm in the industry for brokering: investigating, searching for all potential buyers, end users, finding an actual buyer, negotiating a price, closing the deal; newsletter owners get the same % for just sending one email..
+10% is the norm in the industry for brokering: investigating, searching for all potential buyers, end-users, finding an actual buyer, negotiating a price, closing the deal; newsletter owners get the same % for just sending one email.
 Some domain newsletter owners only list their own names, while others only broker domains submitted to them.
-But everyone would usually accept good domains to broker to their subscribers and why wouldn’t they?
+But everyone would usually accept good domains to a broker to their subscribers and why wouldn’t they?
 It’s easy money if it sells.

 - DomainsForMedia.com and DnCartoons.com – managed by Eric Rice, opposite to other newsletters it frequently features domains asking for offers.
 Recently it’s not very often and promoting the domain madness auctions.
-Features many high quality domains and some at decent prices.
+It features many high-quality domains and some at decent prices.
 Only 1 email this month so far, but 4 emails in April and 10 emails in February this year.

 - Domainate.com by Sharon Hayes and Steve Jones.
-Offering many domains at $127, $99 and sometimes even $60.
+Offering many domains at $127, $99, and sometimes even $60.
 Not the top quality names as in the other newsletters, but many good keyword combinations.
-I purchased a couple great domains from here before, but even though I buy a lot of keyword domains on the forums, I wasn’t able to find anything else suitable here lately.
-I have a feeling the quality has gone down, or perhaps it’s only because of the change in adword search numbers a few month ago when google moved to the new keyword tool.
+I purchased a couple of great domains from here before, but even though I buy a lot of keyword domains on the forums, I wasn’t able to find anything else suitable here lately.
+I have a feeling the quality has gone down, or perhaps it’s only because of the change in adword search numbers a few months ago when google moved to the new keyword tool.
 You can see some of their domains here.
-It’s very convenient that they include the cpc and search count values, as well as age, I wish all domain sellers did this!
+It’s very convenient that they include the CPC and search count values, as well as age, I wish all domain sellers did this!
 4 emails in the last 30 days.
-Emails aren’t on a regular patterns, but usually every week or two.
+Emails aren’t on a regular pattern, but usually every week or two.

 - HuntingMoon.com by Evan Horowitz is another domain newsletter, but it’s somewhat inactive lately.
-In fact the last one was 2.5 months ago and there were only two emails in 2010, but in 2009 the newsletters was very active with several emails per week and featuring many top quality names.
+In fact, the last one was 2.5 months ago and there were only two emails in 2010, but in 2009 the newsletters were very active with several emails per week and featuring many top quality names.

 - DifferentInvestments.com by Justin Godfrey, known in dnforum as Rockefeller.
 The newsletter used to be active and had many good names for sale in 2009 and 2010 and but I haven’t received any emails from Justin for over half a year now.